Swedish Classics

 Materials fee: $100

 Schedule: Instruction time 9:00–noon and 1:30–4:00.
-Exceptions: on the last day, instruction ends at noon, and checkout must be completed by 3:00.
 Once a session begins, the Barn studio is available at all hours.
+Exception: on the last day, instruction ends at noon, and checkout must be completed by noon.

 Scroll to Top